 Should you do the Tijuana border crossing by car?

-I’ve personally never taken a car across the border so I can’t offer my own experience.
-And if you’re just crossing from San Diego to Tijuana, I would advise that you travel by foot because it is so easy.
+If you’re just crossing from San Diego to Tijuana, I would advise that you travel by foot because it is so easy.

 If you do have a rental car or your own car with you, there are reasonably priced car parks near the border on the US side, where I’ve left a car before and it was completely fine upon my return.